department-of-veterans-affairs/developer-portal/.github/PULL_REQUEST_TEMPLATE.md

 All new components should have associated unit tests, at minimum.
 If your PR is modifying any existing component with little or no testing can you improve the testing in that corner of the codebase?

-Is your change something that will cause an update in the documentation?
+Is your change something that needs an update in the documentation?
+(Referring specifically to documentation for operating the developer portal and not documentation for that APIs that live on the developer portal).

-If neither of these checks are relevant to your PR you can delete them.
-But for the testig box specifically it may be helpful to leave an explanation about *why*.
+If neither of these checks are relevant to your PR (like changes that only affect content) you can delete them.
 -->
 - [ ] Tests added or updated for change
 - [ ] Docs updated